juandy7/PieceFood/README.md

 - [ ] As a user, I want to browse a comprehensive list of available recipes.
 - [ ] As a user, I want to view detailed information about a specific recipe.
 - [ ] As a user, I want to contribute new recipes to the platform.
-- [ ] As a user, I want to have the ability to modify existing recipes.
 - [ ] As a user, I want to be able to remove recipes that are no longer relevant to me.
 - [ ] As a user, I want to be able to add products to my basket/cart.
 - [ ] As a user, I want to be able to view the products I have added to my basket/cart.